Courses

 Course 4: Cosmology#

-David Fonseca Mota, 5 lectures#
+David Fonseca Mota (Univ.
+Oslo, Norway), 5 lectures#

 This course explores key aspects of cosmology, including the development of cosmological models, the nature of the universe’s constituents, and its thermal history.
 It also examines observational evidence, theoretical foundations, and research frontiers in cosmology.